Covid-19 coronavirus: One new case today; Kiwis 'reluctant' to get tested

 "The outbreak in Victoria shows that now is not the time to be complacent," said Hipkins.

-He said the latest update of the covid tracer app had been released,
+He said the latest update of the Covid tracer app had been released,

 "I encourage everyone to download the app and start using it," he said.